Outdoor Competition Rules

 This form MUST be signed and dated by the child’s parent or legal guardian.
 New forms to be taken each year but a shorter form (still to be signed and dated by a parent or legal guardian) may be used for renewals.

 A register containing the above eight requirements is to be maintained by the club.
-Such register shall be made available for inspection by the Area, Cricket and Executive Committees of MCA.
+Such register shall be made available for inspection by the Area, Cricket and Executive Committees of MJCA.

 - Clubs entering more than one team at the same age level in any competition shall nominate separate squads of players from which each team shall be selected.
 Players from their ‘B’ or ‘C’ teams may play for a higher team (ie ‘A’ or ‘B’) from the same club, in the same age group.
 However, under the previous sentence, no player may play for a lower ranked team.
-“A” squads shall have a minimum of 15 players in their squad.
+“A” squads shall have a minimum of 15 players in their squad unless the B team is in the third division, in which case the minimum number of players in the A squad shall be 8.
 Lists of the nominated squads shall be lodged with the appropriate Area Chairman before the commencement of the season.
 Players joining a club during a season shall be put into a squad by their club and the Area Chairman notified accordingly.

-- To be eligible to play in any Middlesex Colts Association competition, a player may only play colts cricket for a Middlesex club and may not represent any other club in another county in their colts competitions.
-In exceptional circumstances, the regulation in the preceding sentence may be waived but only following written clearance from the current Chairman of the MCA Cricket Committee.
+- To be eligible to play in any Middlesex Junior Cricket Association competition, a player may only play junior cricket for a Middlesex club and may not represent any other club in another county in their junior competitions.
+In exceptional circumstances, the regulation in the preceding sentence may be waived but only following written clearance from the current Chairman of the MJCA Cricket Committee.
 Having played for one club in any particular league or cup competition, no player may play for another club in that or any other league or cup competition during the same season.
-Overseas players (i.e. players who are not permanently resident in the British Isles) must complete a 3 month residency before they can play in any MCA match.
+Overseas players (i.e. players who are not permanently resident in the British Isles) must complete a 3 month residency before they can play in any MJCA match.
 Cases where the position is not clear shall be referred well in advance of their first game by the member club to the Chairman of County Cricket Committee for consideration.
 If any club fields an ineligible player in any match the opposing team shall be awarded that match.

 - Except where otherwise agreed when the fixture is arranged, the starting time for an evening match shall be 6pm and for a weekend game shall be no later than 10am.
 Provided both sides agree before play commences, a match of fewer than 20 overs per side, but always in multiples of five, may be played.
 Any team not ready to play 15 minutes after the appointed start time shall forfeit their right to toss.
 If the match starts at 18 30 or later it should be reduced to 15 overs per side with bowlers bowling 3 overs each.

-- The M.C.A.
-Cricket Committee shall act as referee in any dispute which may arise.
+- The MJCA Cricket Committee shall act as referee in any dispute which may arise.

 - All league fixtures and first game cup ties will be struck at Area fixture meetings.
-All league matches MUST be completed on the dates specified on the MCA Play-Cricket website.
+All league matches MUST be completed on the dates specified on the MJCA Play-Cricket website.

 The Away team must advise the Home team of the date being accepted within 24 hours of the offer.
 If the Home team fails to offer dates within the above criteria then the venue switches and the previously away team has the option to offer the location and dates.
 If the Away team fails to accept one of the dates offered within 24 hours THE OFFENDER WILL FORFEIT THE MATCH.